 This one isn't an official remake but it's basically Lost.
 A plane crashes on an island causing widespread panic because a number of the passengers are famous.
 With murders occurring and some being saved, it's non-stop action for 16 episodes.
 Btw it also features EXO's Chanyeol!

-This show is yet to air, with it scheduled for November 2018, but you should mark it in your diary!
-The show is based on UK series Luther and stars Shin Ha Kyun as a lonely veteran detective who befriends a female psychopath who in turn helps him solve other cases.
-We can't wait to see what happens!
+This show is based on UK series Luther and stars Shin Ha Kyun as a lonely veteran detective who befriends a female psychopath, played by Lee Seol, who in turn helps him solve other cases.

 Hear us on SBS PopAsia Digital Radio